 Speak with your wine salesperson about hiring a sommelier.
 A sommelier is a person with expertise in wine- how it is made, how to properly taste it, what dishes it goes best with.
 Your wine salesperson can either put you in touch with a sommelier or do the job themselves.
-Many wine distributors will help you in every phase of planning a wine tasting, since you are buying wine from them.
+Many wine distributors will help you in every phase of planning a wine tasting since you are buying wine from them.

 With the help of your sommelier, select the wines for the tasting.
-Six wines is a ample selection for a restaurant wine tasting.
-Three reds and three whites is a good selection that will compliment one another.
-Read more about the basics of wine tasting from wine expert Stacy Slinkard.
+Six wines is a sample selection for a restaurant wine tasting.
+Three reds and three whites is a good selection that will complement one another.

 Once you have selected wines for your restaurant wine tasting dinner, you need to choose dishes that compliment each wine.
 It used to be white wine with chicken and fish, red wine with beef and pork.
-Today the possibilities o wine and food pairings are endless.
+Today the possibilities of wine and food pairings are endless.
 However, this is a really outdated notion.
 If you find yourself stumped as to which dishes go best with which wines, ask your sommelier for advice.
 Once you have a final menu, print it on good quality cardstock in an attractive font that is easy to read.

 Once you have the details of the wine tasting (date, time, wine list, dinner menu, price) it’s time to get the word out.
-Along with a stellar social media campaign, you can also also advertise in-house with table tents and menu inserts to alert your regular customers of the wine tasting.
+Along with a stellar social media campaign, you can also advertise in-house with table tents and menu inserts to alert your regular customers of the wine tasting.

 You can sell tickets or take reservations, or both.
 It is important to have a definite number of guarantees, so you know how much wine to order and how much food to prepare.
 Order about 10% more food and wine than you need for any last minute reservations.

 Nothing will ruin a restaurant wine tasting faster than lack of wine goblets.
 Make sure you have enough wine glasses for the evening.
 Each person will have one glass, per wine served.
 So, if you are serving six wine, that is six glasses per guest.
 If you have 50 guests, you will need 300 wine glasses for the evening.
 You may need to buy an extra case or two of glasses, but they are cheap and you can use them in your next restaurant wine tasting.

 Dress up your dining room for the wine tasting.
 Have theme music playing softly in the background.
-Cover the tables with crisp linens and display cards with the nights wine list and dinner menu as part each table setting.
+Cover the tables with crisp linens and display cards with the night's wine list and dinner menu as part of each table setting.
 Perhaps incorporate wine bottles or grapes into centerpieces.
 You don’t need to do an extreme makeover, just adding a few touches to the dining room will suffice.

 Go over the routine for the night, step by step with both servers and kitchen staff.
 Give everyone a copy of the wine list and menu, so they know in what order to serve wines and dishes.
 Ask the staff to read about the wines that are being served, so they can answer simple questions for guests (where is this made?
-What types of grapes are used?... ect…).
+What types of grapes are used?... ect.).
 Top notch service will go a long way in ensuring repeat business for future wine tastings.
-Read more about serving alcohol responsibly in your restaurant.

 While your guests are enjoying the wine and dinner you should be circulating through the dining room, taking time to stop and chat with each table.
 Ask for feedback and suggestions for the next wine tasting.
 Make sure your customers know how much you appreciate their business and look forward to their return.